Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Numerical Results

 \section{Numerical Results}

-In this section, we assess the performance of several proposed GNN-based methods in terms of their localization accuracy, robustness against NLOS noise, and computational time.
-To facilitate meaningful comparisons, we consider several well-established competitors, including an MLP-based method, the sparsity-inducing semi-definite programming (SDP) method \cite{jin2020exploiting}, the expectation-conditional maximization (ECM) method \cite{Yin_ECM}, and the centralized least-square (LS) method \cite{Wymeersch2009}.
-Note that we incorporate the MLP model into our evaluation to illustrate the performance enhancements attributed to the inclusion of the normalized adjacency matrix, $\hat{\mathbf{A}}$, in each GNN layer.
+In this section, we evaluate the performance of several proposed GNN-based methods in terms of their localization accuracy, robustness against NLOS noise, and computational time.
+For benchmarks, we employ several classic statistical methods including the sparsity-inducing Semi-Definite Programming (SDP) method \cite{jin2021exploiting}, the Expectation-Conditional Maximization (ECM) method \cite{Yin_ECM}, the Multi-Dimensional Scaling (MDS) method \cite{Costa2006}, the centralized Least-Squares (LS) method \cite{Wymeersch2009}. {We further include the recently proposed SMILE model \cite{clark2023smile}, which leverages low-rank matrix decomposition for network localization.
+To complement these comparisons, we evaluate our methods against well-established data-driven baselines, specifically MLP, GraphSAGE\cite{hamilton2017inductive}, GAT\cite{velivckovic2017graph}, and GATv2\cite{brody2022how}.} Note that the purpose of incorporating the MLP-based method, which exclusively employs a \textit{linear transformation} and \textit{nonlinear activation} in each layer, into our comparison is to illustrate the performance enhancements attributed to the inclusion of graph structure in each GNN layer. {Since the adjacency matrix is not directly available in network localization, all GNN-based baselines utilize the same threshold-based adjacency matrix construction strategy as the GCN-based methods.}